aadi8067/ASD-Detector/README.md

 Mobile App deployment (TensorFlow Lite)

 ---
----

 ### 📄 License
 This project is developed for academic and research purposes only under Vishwakarma Institute of Technology, Pune.

 ---
----
 ### 📌 Citation
-Dhakane Aditya, et al. "Multi-Algorithmic Approach for Accurate Detection of Autism Spectrum Disorder: A Machine Learning Perspective."
+Dhakane Aditya - "Multi-Algorithmic Approach for Accurate Detection of Autism Spectrum Disorder: A Machine Learning Perspective."
 Vishwakarma Institute of Technology, Pune.

 ---
 ---